hyperledger-solang/solang/docs/language.rst

 Statements
 ----------

-In functions, you can declare variables with the types or an enum.
+In functions, you can declare variables in code blocks.
 If the name is the same as an existing function, enum type, or another variable, then the compiler will generate a warning as the original item is no longer accessible.